Exam Resources

 Toggle vim line numbers

-followed by Enter to toggle line numbers.
+When in vim you can press Esc and type :set number or :set nonumber followed by Enter to toggle line numbers.
 This can be useful when finding syntax errors based on line - but can be bad when wanting to mark & copy by mouse.
-You can also just jump to a line number with Esc :22
+You can also just jump to a line number with Esc :22 + Enter.

 Copy & Paste